Logius-standaarden/authzen-nlgov/sections/access-evaluation-api.md

 : REQUIRED.
 A string value that specifies the reason within the scope of a particular response.

 `reason_admin`:
 : OPTIONAL.
 The reason, which MUST NOT be shared with the user, but useful for administrative purposes that indicates why the access was denied.
-The value of this field is a Reason Field object ([#reason-field]).
+The value of this field is a [Reason Field](#reason-field) object.

 `reason_user`:
 : OPTIONAL.
 The reason, which MAY be shared with the user that indicates why the access was denied.
-The value of this field is a Reason Field object ([#reason-field]).
+The value of this field is a [Reason Field](#reason-field) object.

 The following is a non-normative example of a Reason Object: